Is Bipolar Disorder Connected to Anxiety and Depression?

 Bipolar's Connection to Anxiety and Depression

-After looking over these list of symptoms, it becomes obvious why some people confuse bipolar disorder for another mental health condition, especially depression.
-Still, the question remains, “can people with a bipolar disorder experience anxiety and/or depression?”
+With that list, you can see why you may confuse bipolar disorder with another mental health condition, especially depression.
+Still, the question remains, “Can people with bipolar disorder experience anxiety and/or depression?”
+To answer this, we need to look at anxiety and depression separately.

 Bipolar Disorder and Anxiety

-• Generalized Anxiety Disorder (GAD) – marked by excessive anxiety for no logical reason.
+• Generalized Anxiety Disorder (GAD) – Marked by excessive anxiety for no logical reason.

-• Social Anxiety Disorder (SAD) – fear of social situations involving large crowds or social interactions with other people. ⁷
+• Social Anxiety Disorder (SAD) – Fear of social situations involving large crowds or social interactions with other people. ⁷

 Bipolar Disorder and Depression